THE DHARMA FLOWER SUTRA SEEN THROUGH

 amplify their positive qualities

-and enter onto the path of Buddhahood.
+the path of Buddhahood.

 The bodhisattvas will eliminate

-their own mental laziness
+their own mental laziness,

 along with their thoughts of negligence.

-They will free themselves from personal worries
+They will free themselves

 so as to expound the Dharma